tusho/Contacts-App-React/README.md

 # React Contacts App

-Submitted by Armin Kuhestani

 ## A simple app that shows a contact list with the following functionality:

 - Search for contacts
 - Add and remove contacts from the server through API requests
 - Add contact details
 - Upload and add an avatar image to each contact
 - Use React Router to navigate between app states (back, forth etc)